Truecaller: Security and privacy issues

-On 17 July 2013, TrueCaller servers were allegedly hacked into by the Syrian Electronic Army.
+On 17 July 2013, Truecaller servers were allegedly hacked into by the Syrian Electronic Army.
 E Hacking News reported the group identified 7 sensitive databases it claimed to have exfiltrated, primarily due to an unmaintained WordPress installation on the servers.
 Claims made regarding the size of the databases were inconsistent.
-On 18 July 2013, TrueCaller issued a statement on its blog stating that their website was indeed hacked, but claiming that the attack did not disclose any passwords or credit card information.
+On 18 July 2013, Truecaller issued a statement on its blog stating that their website was indeed hacked, but claiming that the attack did not disclose any passwords or credit card information.

+Truecaller uploads users' stored contacts to their servers to form a database of phone numbers.
+This may violate GDPR and similar regulations in multiple countries.

+Truecaller also tracks phone calls made by non-users to users (and vice versa) and hence collects information about those non users in detail.
+These non-users don't have a way to stop this data collection.

 In November 2019, India-based security researcher Ehraz Ahmed discovered a security flaw that exposed user data as well as system and location information.
-TrueCaller confirmed this information and the bug was immediately fixed.
+Truecaller confirmed this information and the bug was immediately fixed.

+Multiple times in 2020 and 2021, there were reports about a massive Truecaller database leak on the internet.
+The reports surfaced again in 2024.
+The leaked database has information regarding users' (and non-users') phone numbers, names, phone carrier, tags, email addresses, etc.